Mosaal/cozy-photos/ESOF/1st-Report/1st Report.md

 ### Analyzing the Code
 The project code is quite difficult to analyze given the strong connection with the server partition which we are not covering.
 The first impressions revealed a very difficult to understand code.
-We didn't give much effort to understand it completely now because there were other priorities in place and the obvious difficult of the code.
+We didn't give much effort to understand it completely now because there were other priorities in place and the obvious difficulty of the code.

 ### Critical Analysis

 Although we weren't able to retrieve much more additional information about the first processes used we believe the project was developed strongly following Agile methods.
 Which is probably the best method to use in this case.
 The wide efficiency methods defined through Agile always helps in projects like this.
 With huge dependencies in the project, the urge to deliver new features as fast as possible and the need to communicate every day to prioritize next steps are just some of the reasons why this project probably was using Agile methods since the beginning.

 ### Objectives
-We believe that the idea behind the hole project is deliver a new experience to the clients as fast as possible and according to the constructive feedback improve the experience, resolve bugs and implement new features.
+We believe that the idea behind the whole project is deliver a new experience to the clients as fast as possible and according to the constructive feedback, improve the experience, resolve bugs and implement new features.

 ### Conclusions
-We all agree that probably the hole development process used was Agile, Scrum.
+We all agree that probably the whole development process used was Agile, Scrum.
 Due to its flexibility to use in this sort of projects it is essential to have a method like this if we want efficient and fast results.

 ## Topics Covered by Student
  - Nuno Neto (Development Process Description and History; Impressions and Description of Cozy Photos Platform; Common Process; Waterfall Process; Boehm's Spiral Model; Scrum Process flow - Used in a second part of the Project Process; Opinions, Critics and Alternatives; Analyzing the Repository and General Activity; Analyzing the Code; Critical Analysis; Objectives; Conclusions)

 ## Members and Contacts
 - Alexandre Moreira (up201303281@fe.up.pt)